rezendi/helpbank/README.md

 A time bank for communities: pledge your time to community projects, get others' time to work on your private projects.

-See [About](http://www.helpbank.co/about) at helpbank.co for details.
+See [About](https://helpbank.herokuapp.com/about) at helpbank.herokuapp.com for details.

 What users can do:
   * Sign up